 • David Wineland

-Nobel Laureate, Professor of Physics, University of Oregon
+Nobel Laureate, Professor of Physics, University of Oregon, UnitedStates

 David Wineland is an American physicist who was awarded the 2012 Nobel Prize for Physics for devising methods to study the quantum mechanical behaviour of individual ions.
 He shared the prize with French physicist Serge Haroche.
 Wineland received a bachelor’s degree in physics from the University of California, Berkeley, in 1965 and a doctorate in physics from Harvard University in 1970.
 He was then a postdoctoral researcher at the University of Washington and from 1975 to 2017 he worked at the National Institute of Standards and Technology in Boulder, Colorado.
 He later taught at the University of Oregon.